Breaking the Cycle: We Can Help You Escape Domestic Violence

 Recovering from domestic violence is a long and difficult process that requires support and compassion.
 Here are some ways we support you through the healing process:

-- We listen without judgment and believe every aspect of your situation
+• We listen without judgment and believe every aspect of your situation.

-- We provide safe shelter located in a confidential location.
+• We provide safe shelter located in a confidential location.
 We understand that there are preconceived notions of what a shelter may look like, but you may be surprised to find many wonderful people who are kind and helpful, people who will help you and your family heal through a shared understanding of your family’s situation.
 A place where you feel safe, you have plenty of food and hygiene items, and where your children are safe, have toys, and are well-fed.
 A place where you can think, breathe, recover and regroup.
-Where you can talk to those trained to help you access resources to put yourself and your family on a path to success.
+Where you can talk to those trained to help you access resources to put yourself and your family on a path to stability.

-- We offer emotional support through our mental health services utilizing a trauma-informed approach.
+• We offer emotional support through our mental health services utilizing a trauma-informed approach.
 Our therapists are licensed to provide therapy sessions.

-- We encourage self-care and will help you find ways to make self-care a reality
+• We encourage self-care and will help you find ways to make self-care a reality.

 It is essential to remember that healing takes time and that every survivor’s journey is unique.
 Reaching out is the first step and we are here to help.
 Our crisis line is 24/7 every day of the year.
 Even if you just need someone to listen to your unique situation, you will reach a trained Domestic Violence Advocate.